 5333 Zoo Dr.

 Moorpark Teaching Zoo

-This teaching zoo is small enough that the kids don't get too tired exploring here, and they get to see everything.
-Like the ocelot, Mowgli (pictured), who likes to rest in the shade.
+This teaching zoo is small enough that the kids don't get too tired exploring here, and they'll get to see everything, like the ocelot, Mowgli (pictured), who likes to rest in the shade.
 Another thing we love is that there are docents everywhere, happy to teach all they’ve learned about the animals.
 There are also plenty of animal shows, demonstrations, encounters and discovery stations that take place throughout the day.
-There’s even a new “Behind the Scenes Tour” you can take (for an additional $7).
-Open weekends from 11 a.m.–5 p.m.; kids are $6 and adults are $8.
+There’s even a “Behind the Scenes Tour” you can take (for an additional $7) at 12:45 p.m. or 2:45 p.m.